-This process involves tracking and recording of changes to provide auditable data.
-The ability to leverage data about previous changes allow organizations to adapt their methods in a manner that equalizes risks and speed.
+This process involves tracking and recording changes to provide auditable data.
+The ability to leverage data about previous changes allows organizations to adapt their methods in a manner that equalizes risks and speed.

 Whether you’re releasing new services, managing existing ones, or resolving issues in code, ITSM change practices can break down silos, provide visibility, prevent roadblocks, meet regulatory standards, and minimize risks.

 When we talk about change management, it covers every aspect of IT services including technology, people, and processes as well as its impact on customers.

 To provide a better context, IT change management ensures that the changes made within an organization are seamlessly and successfully rolled out and the lasting benefits are achieved by overseeing the human aspects of the modifications.